Nov 24, 2025

 MPS leads the market by total executive search revenue, even though less than 50 percent of its business is pure headhunting.

-After MPS, the highest ranks are occupied by European advisory giants Mercuri Urval and Egon Zehnder, followed by Finland's IMS Talent and Chicago-headquartered Heidrick & Struggles, both slightly above €3.4 million.
+After MPS, the highest ranks are occupied by Swiss advisory giant Egon Zehnder, Sweden's Mercuri Urval, Finland's InHunt Group, and IMS Talent, as well as Chicago-headquartered Heidrick & Struggles, each above €3.4 million.

 Fastest growth was recorded by: